 Our consolidated financial statements are prepared in accordance with GAAP.
 The application of GAAP requires us to make estimates and assumptions that involve a significant level of estimation uncertainty and have had or are reasonably likely to have a material impact on the financial condition or results of operations of Mannatech at the date of our financial statements.
 We use estimates throughout our financial statements, which are influenced by management's judgment and uncertainties.
 Our estimates are based on historical trends, industry standards, and various other assumptions that we believe are applicable and reasonable under the circumstances at the time the consolidated financial statements are prepared.
 Our Audit Committee reviews our critical accounting policies and estimates.
 We continually evaluate and review our policies related to the portrayal of our consolidated financial position and consolidated results of operations that require the application of significant judgment by our management.
 We also analyze the need for certain estimates, including the need for such items as allowance for credit losses, inventory reserves, tax valuation allowances, revenue recognition, sales returns, deferred revenues, and accounting for stock-based compensation.
 Historically, actual results have not materially deviated from our estimates.
-However, we caution readers that actual results could differ from our estimates and assumptions applied in the preparation of our consolidated financial position, results of operations, and cash flows.
+However, we caution readers that actual results could differ from our estimates and assumptions applied in the preparation of our consolidated financial statements.
+If circumstances change relating to the various assumptions or conditions used in our estimates, we could experience an adverse effect on our financial position, results of operations, and cash flows.
 We have identified the following applicable critical estimates as of December 31, 2023: